smokeml/smokeml.github.io/icseae.md

 ```

-From the output screen you can find that Saber takes around **63.5** seconds for analyzing Tmux.
+From the output screen, you can find that Saber takes around **63.5** seconds for analyzing Tmux.
 It reports 6 memory leaks and all of them are false positives after a closely inspection.